 Aloe vera is a plant that has been around for a very long time, it can be planted indoors and outdoor.
-The leaves of aloe vera are succulent and the gel obtained from it can be used as a topical treatment.
+The leaves of aloe vera are succulent and the gel obtained from them can be used as a topical treatment.

 It’s important to take note of plants that can be harmful to your pets around the house and it’s often easy for them to chew on them.
 While the gel from this plant might be great for humans, it might not be the same for pets.

 Aloe vera also happens to be the most widely used herbal medicine for skin treatment hence many expect it to be safe for anyone, but this might not be the case with dogs.
 Read on to discover if dogs can eat aloe vera and if it’s considered poisonous to pets in general.

 Can Dogs Eat Aloe Vera?
 Is It Poisonous to Pets?

 The simple answer to this is no. Aloe vera should definitely not be consumed by your dog.
 This plant contains a chemical called saponin and other compounds and the ingestion is considered toxic to children, cats, and dogs.

 Although it is medicinal to adults, the chemical in it is not ideal for dogs consumption.
 The active ingredient in aloe vera can cause severe damage to your dogs if eaten in large quantities.

 You need to make sure your dogs do not go anywhere near your aloe vera plants, although it is mildly toxic to dogs.
 Additionally, take note that aloe vera can be part of a product’s ingredient used for your dogs, but a large amount of the leaves should not be eaten.